Team-member SPOTLIGHT!

 Erin enjoys horseback riding, spending time with her three cats, and hanging out with her husband (newly married!).
 (Return to top)

-Basima is interested in the practical and social interactions occurring within the veterinary field.
-These interests and her passion for veterinary medicine drew her to the RCVM@OVC research program.
+Basima’s interest in social interactions and communication within the veterinary field drew her to the RCVM@OVC research program.

 Outside of her research work, Basima worked at the African Lion Safari, where she handled and trained various exotic species including bats, pythons, armadillos, sloths, and even macaws.
 (Return to top)